 SUMMARY CONCLUSIONS/RECOMMENDATION

 Current systems onboard the ISS have implemented the protocols listed in the voice and audio communications book for voice communications.
 Voice or voice embedded in the video being acquired and transmitted from the ISS, regardless of which agency’s cameras, microphones or headsets are acquiring it, is being distributed as required to every space agency participating in ISS activities and to the public through the media using G.728, G.711voice compression or AAC for internet applications .Also telephones or microphones connected via telephone lines to a MCC are used for audio communications between the crew of the ISS and the general public.
-CNSA uses G.729 for the S/G voice loops and G.711 for ground communications.
+CNSA uses G.729 and G.711 for ground communications.

 Based on the current systems being complaint with the voice and audio communications book the voice and audio communications Working Group recommends this book be promoted to a Blue Book CCSDS Recommended Standard.